n1kk/kilo-emitter/readme.template.md

 * Ability to pass arguments together with event.
 See [`.emit()`](#emitevent-args)
 * Ability to check whether specific listener is subscribed for a specific event.
 See [`.triggers()`](#triggersevent-listener)
 * Ability to check whether emitter has any listeners subscribed for specified event or any listeners at all.
 See [`.triggers()`](#triggersevent-listener)
-* Available under diferent formats (ES3, ES5, ES6, Browser, inline)
+* Available under diferent formats (ES3, ES5, ES6, Browser, inlined)

 ## Stats
 #### Coverage